 |Toride||Trichloroethylene, etc. Hexavalent chromium and its compounds||Pumping, water quality measurement|

 |Canon Ecology Industry||Trichloroethylene, 1,1-dichloroethylene||Covering, Pumping, water quality measurement|

 |Canon Components||Mercury and its compounds||Covering, water quality measurement|

 *Reports are made to the authorities concerning sites where purification is in progress.

 Going forward, we will continue with the above initiatives and carry out monitoring and reporting of operational sites with completed remediation in a timely manner.

 In accordance with relevant laws, Canon strictly manages polychlorinated biphenyl (PCB), which damages living organisms and the environment.
-As of December 2018, 13 operational sites were storing PCB waste.
-In terms of highly concentrated PCB waste, there are 5 capacitors and transformers and 1,922 fluorescent ballasts in storage.
-This PCB waste is processed sequentially by the Japan Environmental Storage & Safety Corporation (JESCO).
+As of December 2022, 3 operational sites were storing PCB waste.
+In terms of highly concentrated PCB waste, there are 492 fluorescent ballasts in storage.
+In Japan, this PCB waste is processed sequentially by Japan Environmental Storage & Safety Corporation (JESCO).